Expertise or Loyalty? Responsiveness in Authoritarian Institutions

 For generations, thinkers have debated whether democracy impacts socioeconomic outcomes.
 This question has become more relevant than ever since several authoritarian regimes claim superiority in delivering goods and services to citizens.
 The last decade’s impressive advances in data on political regimes along with vastly extended time series, progress in rigorous statistical modeling, and (quasi-) experimental techniques, have generated solid results identifying generalizable causal effects.
 Consequently, several strands of literature now demonstrate that being and/or becoming a democracy often has a substantial impact on economic prosperity, human development, and climate change mitigation.
 While other research focuses on technical solutions to improve economic outcomes, human development, and mitigation of climate change, we highlight that societies’ challenges are to a significant part dependent on countries’ political institutions.

-Party systems can be split along a democratic-authoritarian cleavage in which some parties commit to democracy while others are decidedly anti-pluralist.
-This democracy-autocracy divide (DAD) differs from common left-right or traditional-libertarian scales as they primarily capture policy differences but not regime preferences.
+Party systems can be split along a democratic-authoritarian dimension in which some parties commit to democracy while others are decidedly more authoritarian.
+This democracy-autocracy party system (DAPS) dimension differs from other common scales that primarily capture policy differences rather than regime preferences.
 To apprehend this dimension of political division, we introduce a new empirical framework.
-Building on existing data on parties' ideology, we provide a new measurement able to define: (i) the intensity of the democracy-autocracy divide within and across party systems and (ii) whether ruling parties’ coalitions or oppositions drive the divide.
-This measurement allows us to track the development of the democracy-autocracy divide across time between 1970-2019 and space, covering 178 countries for 3,151 election-years.
-We implement well-established content, convergent, and discriminant validity tests to confirm the reliability of our measurement, along with an empirical application of the DAD's influence on autocratization.
+Building on existing data on parties’ ideology, we provide a new measurement that defines to what extent a party system is more democratic or authoritarian.
+This measurement allows us to track the development of the democratic-authoritarian dimension across time between 1970-2019 and space, covering 174 countries for 3,151 election-years.
+We implement well-established content, convergent, and discriminant validity tests to confirm the reliability of our measurement, along with an empirical application of DAPS’s influence on autocratization and democratization.

-Disinformation has transformed into a global issue and while it is seen as a fundamental challenge to democracy, autocrats have long used it as part of their propaganda repertoire.
-Yet, no study has tested the effect of disinformation on regime breakdown or stability beyond country-specific studies.
-Drawing on novel measures from the Digital Society Project (DSP) estimating the levels of disinformation disseminated by governments across the globe between 2000-2021 and from the Episodes of Regime Transformation (ERT) dataset, we provide the first global comparative study linking disinformation to regime survival.
-We find that increasing levels of disinformation are associated with the decline of the quality of democracy.
-In authoritarian regimes, disinformation helps rulers to stay in power as regimes with higher levels of disinformation are less likely to experience democratization episodes.
+Disinformation has transformed into a global issue and while it is seen as a growing concern to democracy today, autocrats have long used it as a part of their propaganda repertoire.
+Yet, no study has tested the effect of disinformation on regime breakdown and stability beyond country-specific studies.
+Drawing on novel measures from the Digital Society Project (DSP) estimating the levels of disinformation disseminated by governments across 179 countries between 2000-2022 and from the Episodes of Regime Transformation (ERT) dataset, we provide the first global comparative study of disinformation and survival of democratic and authoritarian regimes, respectively.
+The results show that in authoritarian regimes, disinformation helps rulers to stay in power as regimes with higher levels of disinformation are less likely to experience democratization episodes.
 In democracies, on the other hand, disinformation increases the probability of autocratization onsets.
-As such, this study is the first to provide comparative evidence on the danger of disinformation on democracy as well as the prospects of democratization.
+As such, this study is the first to provide comparative evidence on the negative effects of disinformation on democracy as well as on the prospects of democratization.

 Micro-Level Explanations of Policy Innovation: Unpacking Local Government Officials’ Innovation Willingness in China(with Biao Huang and Xiaodie Wu)